naggie/sd01/README.md

 seen the sd01 message for 600 seconds, the host is considered non-existent.

 ```
-sd01[service_class][service_port]
+sd01[service_name][service_port]
 ```

 Where, without brackets:

-  1. The total message length is no more than 64 bytes (55 chars for service_class)
+  1. The total message length is no more than 64 bytes (55 chars for service_name)
   2. The entire message is composed of ASCII characters only
   3. The message is prefixed with `sd01`
   4. The message the service port, 5 digit, zero padded

-For example with a service class named "lightcontrollerv2" running on port 80:
+For example with a service name named "lightcontrollerv2" running on port 80:

 ```
 sd01lightcontrollerv200080
 ```

-Both the announcer and discoverer are aware of the `service_class` in advance.
+Both the announcer and discoverer are aware of the `service_name` in advance.

 ## Reference implementation